We’re now running a limited phone service. Our call centre is open Monday to Friday, from 9am to 5pm.

-If you think your meter isn’t working properly, please call us straight away on 0800 121 6699.
+If you think your meter is not working properly, please call us straight away on 0800 121 6699.

-If you have a pay-as-you-go meter, we don’t really need to read the meter as we automatically get readings when you top up your credit.
+If you have a pay-as-you-go meter, we do not really need to read the meter as we automatically get readings when you top up your credit.